Nissl/course_3_notes/week4_part2.md

 Changes password, takes them back to sign in page Message password reset
 Token should only be valid before user resets password

+Note: use update_column to get around user password issues by skipping validations!